pippinbarr/cart253-2019/modules/core-while-loops/core-while-loops.md

 ## But I don't _want_ to die of boredom...

-- This feels too much like work, and computers are meant to do that!
+- This feels too much like repetitive, similar work, and computers are meant to do that!
 - Can't we just tell JavaScript how to draw __one__ segment of the caterpillar, and have it understand how to draw __all__ of them?
 - Yes, we can do that
 - And it's called a __loop__